easyCZ/SLIP-A-2015/report/hayden.md

 ### Thermometer Circuit

-A reasonably late addition to the vest was adding a thermister and incorporating a potential divider circuit in the belt pack so that we could measure the body temperature of the wearer.
+A reasonably late addition to the vest was adding a thermistor and incorporating a potential divider circuit in the belt pack so that the vest could measure the body temperature of the wearer.

 I designed the (very simple) circuit for the sensor, which consisted of a